Bordetella avium: Clinical Significance

 The typical host for Bordetella avium is the turkey.
 In turkeys this bacteria primarily leads to inflammation of the respiratory mucosa; clinically this can present as sneezing, altered breathing, lower growth rate, vocalization changes, clear discharge from the eyes and nose, tracheal collapse, and submandibular edema.
 These clinical signs are typically evident within 7–10 days after infection.
 In addition, their behaviour may change such that they are less active and will search out heat sources.
-On necropsy turkeys commonly have softened tracheal rings, mucous in the trachea and sinuses dorsal to the tracheal bifurcation, and hemorrhage present on the tracheal lining.
+On necropsy turkeys commonly have softened tracheal rings, mucus in the trachea and sinuses dorsal to the tracheal bifurcation, and hemorrhage present on the tracheal lining.

 B. avium has also been isolated from other wild and domesticated birds including chickens, mallards, Canada geese, cockatiels, and ostriches.
 It is uncertain if this bacterium causes disease in all these birds or if it is a part of their normal microbial flora.
 Chickens have been shown to be affected, however, they are not as severely affected with Bordetellosis as turkeys are.
 Most often this disease presents as severe respiratory disease in broilers, especially when they are concurrently infected with other respiratory viruses.
 Cockatiels and ostriches also have been shown to develop the disease but it has not yet been studied to determine how the disease presents in these birds.

 As the severity of disease increases the most common comorbidity associated with Bordetella avium is a secondary infection with E. coli.
 B. avium is also thought to decrease an individual's ability to clear secondary organisms from the trachea which allows them to set up an infection.